What is Total Return Index and why is it important?

 A mutual fund may more easily outperform PRI because the NAV of a mutual fund includes dividend/interest income, which PRI does not.
 TRI helps investors see more accurately whether the expense ratio and fee they are paying for investing in actively managed mutual funds are being rewarded in the form of benchmark-beating returns.

-Tips for using TRI
+Tips for using Total Return Index (TRI)

 Choose the right benchmark: Always compare a scheme only against its benchmark.
 For instance, different categories of mutual funds are benchmarked against different TRIs.
 A large cap fund may be benchmarked against the Nifty 100 TRI, whereas a flexi cap fund may be benchmarked against the S&P BSE 500 TRI.
 The scheme’s benchmark is mentioned in several scheme-related documents.